Andolatam/api-docs/source/index.html.md

 If you need additional technical support in order to use this documentation, you can ask it through [the following email](mailto:Development@ando.la?subject=Ando API)

-You can access to our Sandbox in order to try our endpoints through [the following web address](https://sandbox.ando.la/v1)
+You can access to our Sandbox in order to try our endpoints using [the following web address](sandbox.ando.la)